pdgilbert/LoRaGPS/README.md

   LoRaGPS_sensor.py
 ```

-or, if the sensor system is to move in a way that the shell will disconect, for example,
+or, if the sensor system is to move in a way that the shell will disconnect, for example,
 if the session starting  `LoRaGPS_sensor.py` is by ssh over wifi and the sensor system
 will be move out of wifi range, then try starting with `nohup`:
 ```